 Archival item/section number: A22.214.171.124 UDF Information Booklet

 A member of the archival team will assist you, and will answer any questions you may have regarding your visit at SAHA.
-You will be shown to the work area where the archival boxes (3 boxes at a time) containing the material you have requested for consultation once you have completed the registration process.
+You will be allocated a work area in the reading room and receive the archival boxes (3 boxes at a time) containing the material you have requested for consultation, once you have completed the registration process.